Hyperbolic Eisenstein series for geometrically finite hyperbolic surfaces of infinite volume: Hyperbolic Eisenstein series on a geometrically finite hyperbolic surface of infinite volume.

 \subsection{Return to Kudla and Millson hyperbolic Eisenstein series' definition.}

 In the following, $M$ will denote an arbitrary Riemann surface and $L^2(M)$, the Hilbert space of square integrable 1-forms with inner product

-and correspondig norm $||.||$.\\ Let $c$ be a simple closed curve on $M$.
-We may associate with $c$ a real smooth closed differential $n_c$ with compact support such that for all closed differentials $\omega$.
-Since every cycle $c$ on $M$ is a finite sum of cycles corresponding to simple closed curves, we conclude that to each such $c$, we can associated a real closed differential $n_c$ with compact support such that (\ref{cons}) holds.\\ Let $a$ and $b$ be two cycles on the Riemann surface $M$.
+and corresponding norm $||.||_{L^2}$.
+The pointwise norm of a 1-form $w$ is defined by $w\wedge *\overline{w}=||w||^2*1$ where $*1$ is the volume form. \\ Let $c$ be a simple closed curve on $M$.
+We may associate with $c$ a real smooth closed differential $n_c$ with compact support such

+for all closed differentials $\omega$.
+Since every cycle $c$ on $M$ is a finite sum of cycles corresponding to simple closed curves, we conclude that to each such $c$, we can associate a real closed differential $n_c$ with compact support such that (\ref{cons}) holds.\\ Let $a$ and $b$ be two cycles on the Riemann surface $M$.
 We define the intersection number of $a$ and $b$ by

 In \cite{kmi}, Kudla and Millson construct the harmonic 1-form dual to a simple closed geodesic on a hyperbolic surface of finite volume $M$ in terms of Eisenstein series.
 Let us recall the definition: \begin{defn} Let $\eta$ be a simple closed geodesic or an infinite geodesic joining $p$ and $q$.
-An 1-form $\alpha$ is dual to $\eta$ if for any closed 1-form with compact support, $\omega$ Or equivalently: for any closed oriented cycle $c'$, we have
+A 1-form $\alpha$ is dual to $\eta$ if for any closed 1-form with compact support, $\omega$ Or equivalently: for any closed oriented cycle $c'$, we have

 \end{defn}

 Kudla and Millson construct a meromorphic family of forms on $M$, called hyperbolic Eisenstein series associated to an oriented simple closed geodesic $c$.
 Let $\tilde{c}$ be a component of the inverse image of $c$ in the covering $H\rightarrow M$ and $\Gamma_1$ the stabilizer of $\tilde{c}$ in $\Gamma$.
 The hyperbolic Eisenstein series are expressed in Fermi coordinates in the following way for $\Re s >0$: